 On some gigs, we’ll provide a suggested compensation rate to help you stay within the brand’s budget.
-To increase your chances of selection, it’s best to keep your bid within the suggested bid.
+To increase your chances of selection, it’s best to keep your fee within the suggested fee.

-Unfortunately bidding does not have a straightforward answer.
+Unfortunately, the charging fee does not have a straightforward answer.
 It can vary greatly from campaign to campaign.
-Some things to take into consideration when bidding: the format (video, pin, photo), the time commitment (travel, bigger asks for photo or video shoots), the product purchase (bake this in to your bid as needed), your follower count and reach, the timeline, the number of assets, and so on.
-While there is no magic formula or answer for bidding, we’ve found that once creators find their sweet spot, they may see their acceptance rate increase.
+Some things to take into consideration when charging fee: the format (video, pin, photo), the time commitment (travel, bigger asks for photo or video shoots), the product purchase (bake this into your fee as needed), your follower count and reach, the timeline, the number of assets, and so on.
+While there is no magic formula or answer for fees, we’ve found that once creators find their sweet spot, they may see their acceptance rate increase.

 If a brand selects you for a gig, we want to get you the product as soon as possible.
 The last thing anybody needs is gig product shipped to an old address by mistake.
 We know your info might have changed between gigs, so always, always confirm that your shipping address is correct to avoid shipping (and gig) delays.

 6. Make your “Message to the Brand” memorable

 The “Message to the Brand” section is like your cover letter for a job or your college application essay.
 Brands know you’re a creative authority, so explain your creative concept for the gig (that fits with their brief requirements).
 You can also explain to them why you’re a great fit for their brand.
 Do not include any information on pricing here, because you’ve already listed out your rate elsewhere.